 High Season (Nov–Mar)

-- Marrakesh and the south are popular at Christmas and New Year, but the north of the country can be chilly and wet.
+Marrakesh and the south are popular destinations during Christmas and New Year, while the north can be chilly and wet.

 Low Season (May–Sep)